rThamb/soen390-schoolmap/README.md

 5. Run the application. "ionic serve"

+**Deploying the app onto an Android device :

+1. Ensure you have Java JDK 8, Android Studio and updated Android SDK tools, platforms and component dependencies.

+2. Open Android Studio.

+3. Click Tools & select SDK Manager.

+4. Install the most recent Android versions found in Android SDK (should have at least Android 8.0 and above).

+5. Plug your Android device into your PC.

+6. Ensure that Developer Mode is enabled on your device (quick google search can help with this).

+7. Change to your codes directory and run the following command: ionic cordova run android --device

  **For simulator (mobile) view, run :
     ionic cordova build ios
     ionic cordova emulate ios